 I had been dreading Paris, a little.
-I knew I’d love the food, as my audible moans upon first biting in to a freshly baked baguette would later prove, and I suspected I might like the fashion, a place where my absurd hair cut didn’t make me feel entirely out of place and where it was the men who had the burden of donning stupidly skinny jeans while the women had useable pockets galore.
+I knew I’d love the food, as my audible moans upon first biting in to a freshly baked baguette would later prove, and I suspected I might like the fashion.
 But my image of France is a romantic one, and so far it hadn’t exactly done much to dissuade me from that idea.
 A place for couples, a place for lovers to stroll great bridges, umbrellas held high.
-A place sure to make someone lonely and a little bit desperate like me pretty grumpy.
+A place sure to make someone lonely and a little bit desperate like me rather grumpy.
 But what I’d found, so far at least, was that while the sexuality and romance of Paris was most certainly present, it wasn’t so pointed as it had been in places like Italy.
-It was full of adults flirting and smiling and going on dates, proper human adults, not those annoying teenagers who are apparently the same age as me but have somehow already found the time to hold hands with fifty different people in their short lives.
+It was full of adults flirting and smiling and going on dates, proper human adults.
 It wasn’t a taunting romance but a comfortable one, a place where the idea of love and companionship doesn’t die when you notice wrinkles and a strand of grey in your hair.

 Or maybe that was all nonsense.
 Maybe Paris was a city like any other, dirty and beautiful and terrible and great.
 Maybe I should stop being such a tourist, and stop getting a little bit excited every time I saw a croissant.
 Maybe, just maybe, a little bit of why I wasn’t so sad to see those people in their cafes, leaning back and looking for love in their perfectly casual way, was because I was getting a little bit better at being on my own.

 I’d felt it before, in Switzerland.
 I hadn’t fought off tears in public, not even once, which I’d spent about thirty percent of my time in Italy doing.
-I was struggling, struggling to feel particularly happy I was there and not at home, still wallowing of course but at least doing so in the comfort of an oversized bed.
-But I wasn’t crying, and right now, on that hostel balcony, watching over the far away street below, crying wasn’t something I could do even if I’d tried.
+Right now, on that hostel balcony, watching over the far away street below, crying wasn’t something I could even consider.

-A thunderous bang erupted through the sky.
-I jumped, and saw the shadows of heads turn through the windows in the hostel opposite.
+A thunderous bang erupted in the sky.
+I jumped, and saw shadows turn in the windows of the hostel opposite.
 It was the clap of thunder, louder than I’d heard in years, and a few moments later the sky was alight with alien blue, a crooked zig zag of blinding colour marking the darkened sky.
-My heart was beating, and I laughed at myself, at how scared I’d become so quickly.
-My eyes drifted across, and I saw someone else, the same floor as me but staying at the hostel opposite, sitting on their balcony and looking around.
+My heart was beating, and I laughed at myself, at how scared I was.
+My eyes drifted, and I saw someone else, the same floor as me in the hostel opposite, sitting on their balcony and looking around.
 They saw me, and for some reason I waved.
 To my surprise, they waved back.

 This was okay.
 No, it wasn’t just okay, it was good.
-It was my last day here and that hurt, to think it’d taken this long to really appreciate how cool what I was doing could be.
-But it didn’t hurt that much, because this was only okay because I was okay, and I wasn’t okay when I’d set off, and I’m still not now, but I’d learned a hell of a lot about how to handle myself in Europe, and on that balcony beneath a glowing sky, I managed to make use of those lessons.
+It was my last day here and that hurt, to think it’d taken this long to really appreciate how cool it all could be.
+But it didn’t hurt that much.

 A girl shuffled out onto the balcony next door, and she looked surprised when she noticed me.
 I should have been panicking right then, because that’s what you do when a strangers nearby, but I didn’t.
-I’d chatted to Swiss performance artists and Australian holidaymakers and Italians terribly confused as to why Mario shared their nationality, and one Transylvanian woman much too eager to talk about the bear problems they were having.
+I’d chatted to Swiss performance artists and Australian holidaymakers and one Transylvanian woman much too eager to talk about the bear problems in her home town.
 I could talk to this girl, whoever she was, whatever had brought her out onto the balcony this evening.
 For a little while, at least.
 We didn’t share very many words before the sky opened up and the rain began to pour, but we did share a few, and that was okay.
-I didn’t need anything more, not to keep my mind away from itself, or to make me feel less lonely, or to make the journey feel somehow more worthwhile.
+I didn’t need anything more.
 I was happy to have said hello.
-I was happy to have sat on that balcony for much too long, thinking and musing and smiling at the stereotypes of France I couldn’t help but seeing.
-I was happy to have come all this way, even if it wasn’t very far at all, because I’d done it on my own, and I’d finished with a smile.
+I’d come all this way, even if it wasn’t very far at all, and I’d done it on my own.
+And, in the end, I’d finished with a smile.